formulae-org/package-cryptography-js/README.md

 <!-- Take a look at this [tutorial](https://formulae.org/?script=tutorials/Arithmetic) to know the capabilities of the Fōrmulæ arithmetic package. -->

-### Capabilities ###
+### Description ###

-Cryptography package is basically a wrapper of the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API).
+The Fōrmulæ cryptography package is basically a wrapper of the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API).

 > [!IMPORTANT]
 > [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) is a powerful, low-level cryptography suite which uses real cryptographic algorithms and parameters.
-This Fōrmulæ package is intended to provide a higher-level interface for users and programmers.
+This Fōrmulæ package is intended to provide a higher-level interface to users and programmers.
 However, as with [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API), it is highly recommended that you have a medium to high knowledge of the cryptographic concepts and mathematical background to be used effectively in production.
 >
 > On the other hand, it is very suitable for educational purposes, but again, a basic to medium knowledge of cryptographic concepts is assumed.

+### Capabilities ###

 #### Key generation ####